arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 @learning_objectives
 After completion of this module, learners will be able to:

-- identify the null hypothesis and alternate hypothesis given a research question
+- identify the null hypothesis given a research question
 - define a p-value
-- use best practices to report a statistical test, including effect size and confidence interval
+- define Type 1 error, Type 2 error, and statistical power
+- describe common pitfalls of NHST in research and how to avoid them

 @end